distributed-text-services/specifications/Document-API.md

-# Distributed Text Services : Document API
+# Distributed Text Services API : Document Endpoint

-The documents entry point is used to access the data for documents, as opposed to metadata (which is found in collections).
+The documents endpoint is used to access the data for documents, as opposed to metadata (which is found in collections).
 The representation of a document is up to the implementation.

 ## Default Scheme

-- The document API **can** support as many response formats as the content provider wishes.
+- Implementations of the DTS document endpoint **can** support as many response formats as the content provider wishes.
-- The document API **must**, at minimum, support an `application/tei+xml` response.
+- Implentations of the DTS document endpoint  **must**, at minimum, support an `application/tei+xml` response.
 - The scheme for the `application/tei+xml` needs to be containing the `<TEI>` rootnode of the namespace `http://www.tei-c.org/ns/1.0`.
 - If the document or passage returned is a reconstruction, the reconstruction of the required fragment should be embedded in the `<fragment>` node of the DTS Namespace (`https://w3id.org/dts/api#`) such as